 LMI premiums are payable by the borrower when the amount borrowed is above a certain percentage.
 Some lenders will allow you to add the LMI premium to your home loan; others require you to pay it up front.

 Refinancing allows you to alter your home loan to suit your current circumstances.
-It is important when considering refinancing that you are aware of any costs from your current lender to discharge your loan.
+It’s important when considering refinancing that you’re aware of any costs from your current lender to discharge your loan.

 When you refinance your existing loan, funds may be used to pay out your existing loan and/or additional funds may be borrowed.